 Labyrinth may well have been a work that I might have passed over if I were simply flipping through upcoming tv programming.
 What did attract me however was the name of Christopher Smith in the directors chair.
 Beginning with Creep (2004), a horror film set in the London Underground, and passing through the likes of the Backwoods Brutality comedy Severance (2006), the remarkable timeloop film Triangle (2009) and the equally amazing Mediaeval film Black Death (2010), Smith has become a regular genre director who is well worth keeping an eye on.
-He subsequently went onto make the Christmas film Get Santa (2014).
+He subsequently went onto make the Christmas film Get Santa (2014) and the thriller Detour (2016).
 The mini-series also comes from Scott Free Productions among several other international production companies the company of brothers Ridley and Tony Scott, which has been bankrolling a number of tv mini-series in recent years.
 This is one of the last productions to bear Tony Scotts name following his suicide in 2012.

 I expected much from Labyrinth based on the Christopher Smith name I think he is one of the most underrated and intelligent directors currently at work in the genre.
 I was however disappointed.
 It feels exactly as though Smith has signed onto a big budget tv show as a hired gun and simply brought to life the script he was handed, no more than that, and does little to imbue it with the creativity he did in the original scripts he wrote for his own films.